Slugger70/Notes/Grafana_setup.md

 #### Clone the playbooks

 Clone the playbook we use.
-The branch stats_genome_edu_au_setup has the changes we made for the setup we used.
+The branch master has the changes we made for the setup we used.

 The playbook `grafana.yml` contains a bunch of roles.
 We don't use a couple and the os/ssl hardening ones are optional also.